Ol Doinyo Lengai volcano

 Maasai Cultural Depth

-Geology, Difficulty, and Descent
+Geology, Difficulty & Descent

 Height: 2,962m